Collect Well 19: Why Understanding Art History Matters for Collectors and Artists

 Visit museums.
 Read about movements.
 Observe how styles evolved from one century to the next.

-The more you understand the journey of art, the richer every artwork becomes.
+The more you understand the journey of art, the richer every artwork becomes, because every painting you collect carries a piece of that history within it.

 Leave a Reply